 - You definitely should SEND her flowers – ideally at her work.
 There is a lot of politics going on here – and one of the key ideas behind sending her flowers at work is so that her colleagues can see the flowers … as that is a public statement of your affection for her.
 All women appreciate being sent flowers.
 Don’t overdo it – as that can work against you, making you look desperate.
 I suggest a dozen red roses … and they MUST BE RED because other colors of roses mean different things.
 [Red means “love”, and should be used even if you don’t or haven’t said the L-word … red roses are simply the most appropriate for someone you are dating.]

 - Showing up with a box of Godiva Chocolates is also an excellent option – assuming she likes chocolate, of course.
-Buy the mid-sized box – otherwise you might make her fat. (ha ha) And – it is important to never go overboard when showing up with gifts for V-day – whether chocolates or any other gift you may think up.
+Buy the mid-sized box – otherwise you might make her fat, or fatter. (ha ha) And – it is important to never go overboard when showing up with gifts for V-day – whether chocolates or any other gift you may think up.
 If you do go overboard, then she will expect you to continue to go overboard in the future PLUS it might make you appear to be a bit desperate.
 Always keep that in mind.
+[If your girlfriend’s legs resemble tree trunks, then please skip this idea.]

 - Take her out to dinner at a high-end restaurant that you know she will appreciate.
 This could be a restaurant with a view, or (if you live near the ocean) it could have a view plus a place to go for an after dinner walk (where you can hold hands together), etc. The point is – take her to someplace SPECIAL … somewhere MEANINGFUL and ROMANTIC.
 I know those are broad terms – but it’s difficult to be more specific given the different geographies and cultures around the USA today.
 What’s meaningful in Newport Beach, CA is probably different than what is meaningful in Fargo, North Dakota, right?
 So focus on a restaurant with a view, and where you can have a romantic evening together – either during dinner, or immediately afterward.
 The dessert menu should be a key consideration in your choice of a restaurant – because a wonderful, tasty, delicious dessert can absolutely enhance her overall experience with you on this special night.